temobuop/Anipacamy/readme.md

 4. **Start the server**:
    - Use a local server like XAMPP or WAMP to run the project.

-## Configuration

-The main configuration file is `_config.php`, which contains essential settings such as database connection details, API endpoints, and social media links.

-## License

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For any inquiries or support, please contact us at [your-email@example.com](mailto:your-email@example.com).

 ## Community

 Join our community and stay connected: